Brenda Starr, Reporter

 Brenda Starr, Reporter (often referred to simply as Brenda Starr) is a comic strip about a glamorous, adventurous reporter.
-It was created in 1940 by Dale Messick for the Chicago Tribune Syndicate.
+It was created in 1940 by Dale Messick for the Chicago Tribune Syndicate, and continued by others until 2011.

 History

 Although set in Chicago, Brenda Starr, Reporter initially was the only Chicago Tribune Syndicate strip not to appear in the Chicago Tribune newspaper.
 When the strip debuted on June 30, 1940, it was relegated to a comic book supplement that was included with the Sunday Chicago Tribune.
 Soon the strip appeared in the Sunday paper and a daily strip was added starting October 22, 1945.
 During the 1950s, at the height of its popularity, the strip appeared in 250 newspapers.
 In 2010, the strip appeared in 65 newspapers, 36 of them international.

 Beginnings

 Dalia Messick had ambitions to create a comic strip from her early days; she submitted her first strip, Weegee, in the mid-1920s, when she was just out of high school.
 After studying at The Art Institute of Chicago, she got a job designing greeting cards.
 During the 1930s, Messick submitted three more comic strips—Peg and Pudy and Streamline Babies were about "Depression-era heroines born ahead of their time, working girls come to the big city to earn their living", while Mimi the Mermaid explored a fantasy theme.
 Feeling that editors were prejudiced against female cartoonists, Dalia signed these strips with a more ambiguous first name, "Dale".
 Still, these strips were each rejected.

 In 1940, Messick created a new heroine—a "girl bandit" named Brenda Starr—whose looks were modeled on the film star Rita Hayworth, and named after a popular debutante, Brenda Frazier.
 She submitted the new strip to the Chicago Tribune-New York News syndicate, but the syndicate chief, Joseph Medill Patterson, "had tried a woman cartoonist once... and wanted no more of them."
 Patterson's assistant, Mollie Slott—later the vice president of the syndicate—saw the discarded samples, and encouraged Messick to make Brenda a reporter.
 Patterson accepted the strip, but ran it in the Chicago Tribune's Sunday comic book supplement, rather than the daily paper.
 He refused to run it in his other paper, the New York Daily News, which finally carried Brenda Starr in 1948, two years after Patterson's death.
 After the strip was established, other instances of resistance were reported.
 "Whenever Ms. Messick drew in cleavage or a navel, the syndicate would erase it.
 She was once banned in Boston after showing Brenda smoking a polka dot cigar."